 personal data is used by Walker Rose Solicitors.
 We are the “data controller” for the purposes of

 You may enquire on the data we hold on you at any time by contacting firstname.lastname@example.org

 WHO IS THIS POLICY FOR?

-We may keep personal data in order to provide you with the level of service you require from us.
-This includes but is not limited to: clients, suppliers, social media engagers.
+We may keep personal data to provide you with the level of service you require from us.
+This includes but is not limited to: clients, suppliers, social media engages.

 WHEN DO WE COLLECT YOUR PERSONAL DATA?

-We may collect personal data from your in the following ways:
+We may collect personal data from you in the following ways:

-- When you make an online purchase on our website
+• When you make an online enquiry on our website

 WHAT PERSONAL DATA DO WE COLLECT?

-- Identity Data including first name, last name, title, your image when you provide photograph ID.
+• Identity Data including first name, last name, title, DOB, your image when you provide photograph ID.